Post

 0170f298 41 41 41 41 41 41 41 41-41 41 41 41 41 41 41 41 AAAAAAAAAAAAAAAA

-We find the start of our As is 3 times in memory.
+We find the start of our As multiple times in memory.
 The last one looks like the most promising one because it’s somewhat close to our stack pointer:

 1